mgrandi/telegram_dl/notes/alembic notes.md

 database to see what the differences are between the sqlalchemy declarative model Metadata and the actual database, so if you don't do `upgrade head`, you will be adding the 'file' table in all 3 revisions rather than just the first

+## questions

+what is the 'imports' variable in the mako script for?